Ch4nKyy/BG3WASD/README.md

 ### The mod worked before, but stopped working!

 Game updates can break the mod in multiple ways.
-The Cheat Engine file (or in the future, the DLL file) might need to be adapted.
+The mod files might need to be adapted.
 It is also possible that an update resets your input config json, so please check that again!
+Also, Steam or the Launcher might overwrite the NativeModLoader dll files, so you might need to re-download them.

 # Building